 Poor Airflow

 Airflow means how air moves around products in a refrigerated space.
 Good airflow keeps the temperature even in freezers, trucks, and trailers, ensuring product quality.
-Bad airflow can cause problems like short-cycling, top-freezing, and hot spots.
+Bad airflow an disrupt cold chain fleet management by causing problems like short-cycling, top-freezing, and hot spots.

 Short-cycling happens when cold air can't travel through the entire storage or transportation unit.
 For instance, if pallets are stacked from the floor to the ceiling of a truck, the cold air won't be able to move from the cooling unit to the back of the truck, making the temperature uneven.